Yashsankpal/AlgoVisualizer/README.md

   pull repo

 step-2:
-  in a specific sub directory just click on .exe file

-if want to edit something and run it

-so in subdirectory like
+  in sub-folder like quickSort

-quickSort

   type: mingw32-make
+  this will create a .exe file
+  and then simply clicking on file with make it run